kornelski/pngquant/lib/MANUAL.md

 You must not increase number of maximum threads after `liq_image` has been created, as it allocates some per-thread buffers.

 Callback of `liq_image_create_custom()` may be called from different threads at the same time.

+##Acknowledgements

+Thanks to Irfan Skiljan for helping test the first version of the library.

+The library is developed by [Kornel Lesiński](mailto:%20kornel@pngquant.org).